XXcage/Jenkins-boto3/README.md

 runCronDockerfile()
 ```
 or by SCM in jenkins using git and `cronJenkinsfile`
->Pull and run a last successful image built by main pipeline.
+>Pull and run a last successful image built by First pipeline.

+main branch uses folders with files for authentication containing aws and dockerhub credentials.
+consul-integration branch retrieves credentials from consul KV instead of files